 Finding quick loans can seem like a great way to handle a pressing money problem, but they are not a long term solution if you are already in debt.
 Or if your source of income may dry up soon.

 If your cash issues look like they are here to stay – or likely to get worse – opting for an instant loan can be like putting a sticking plaster on a leaking pipe.
 It may stop the problem briefly, but money will continue to leak out, and your debts could leave you drowning!

 This can be particularly true if you take out a payday loan – which is instant cash that you pay back over a short period.
 Okay, so you get money in your account in minutes, but how confident are you that you can meet the monthly repayments?

-When you get your wage and find out that all your money is needed for rent, food and other essentials, you could find yourself with not enough cash to meet your loan commitment.
+When you get your wage and find out that all your money is needed for rent, food and other essentials, you could find yourself with insufficient cash to meet your loan commitment.

-Keep in mind too, that quick loans tend to be available with a slightly higher interest rate than longer term loans.
-You are paying for the convenience of having money quickly and on a short term basis.
+Keep in mind that quick loans tend to be available with a slightly higher interest rate than longer-term loans.
+So you are paying for the convenience of having money quickly and on a short term basis.

-Longer term lending spreads your repayments out more and is often at a lower rate of interest.
-For some people, therefore, patiently applying for a personal loan over a few years could make your monthly commitment far more practical and achievable.
+Longer-term lending spreads your repayments out more and is often at a lower rate of interest.
+Therefore, for some people, patiently applying for a personal loan over a few years could make your monthly commitment far more practical and achievable.